renderedtext/ruby-101/README.md

 * Frequently used with hashes, since keys must be unique

+## Constants

+* Constants are named values that never change throughout the program
+* Their names are written in capital letters, e.g. `ANSWER = 42`
+* They cannot be declared within methods, only in a class or globally

 ## Control structures (if, for, while)

 * Similar to most programming languages, Ruby provides the `if`, `for`,